 Perhaps one of the greatest tragedies of food and drink in Peru is that it is often relegated to just one or two things.
 Everyone knows ceviche, but not many other foods in Peru.

 The same is true for Peruvian drinks.
 The pisco sour is famous but there are so many more!

 I’m not going to lie.
 I’ve sampled a lot of Peruvian cocktails.
 For a month I worked at a hostel bar in exchange for meals and board.

 Not only did I try every cocktail we made at the bar, I tried a lot of others in Cusco bars when I wasn’t working.

 And I adore the pisco sour.
-I made dozens of mango pisco sours every night and never grew tired of them.
+I made dozens of mango pisco sours every night and others with various Peru fruit.
+I never grew tired of them.

 But on a warm sunny day I wanted something refreshing.
 And so while I love a good sour, my favourite is actually a chilcano pisco drink.